 Beyond the plaza, I finally get my first glimpse of a Barcelona beach – a beautiful wide stretch of fine sand.
 Outdoor cafes line the plaza across from the beach and I imagine the area on a warm summer day, filled with sun worshippers, volleyball players, and water sports enthusiasts.
 Even on a cloudy Spring day, I notice the sailboats and SUPers out on the rough waters of the Mediterranean.

 Barcelona tip – get out of town and explore Montserrat’s mountaintop monastery!

-Montserrat is a stunning mountaintop monastery located about an hour north of Barcelona.
+Located about an hour north of the city, Montserrat makes a great day trip from Barcelona.
 Although the tourist office offers day trips to Montserrat for about 70 Euros, it’s very easy to get there on your own for 20 Euros round trip.
 The organized tours are typically half-day tours, which is probably enough if you’re not into hiking.
-However, if you are a hiker, one full day is not enough to hike all the surrounding trails.
+However, if you are a hiker, one full day is not enough to do the complete Montserrat hike.

 The entire area is one huge national park with great trails and absolutely stunning views!
 For hikers wishing to spend the night and explore more, Hotel Abat Cisneros has 80 rooms and a restaurant in an ancient stone hall.
 Fortunately, there are also a few other bars and restaurants in town for a post-hike beverage.